alexdieu/KGB_VING/README.md

 # KGB_VING
-KGB_VING is an open-source package installer for python .
+KGB_VING is an open-source package installer/Manager for python .

 ## HOW DO I CREATE PACKAGE ?